Articaine

 Articaine is a dental amide-type local anesthetic.
 It is the most widely used local anesthetic in a number of European countries and is available in many countries.
 It is the only local anaesthetic to contain a thiophene ring, meaning it can be described as 'thiophenic'; this conveys lipid solubility.

+Medical uses

+Articaine is used for pain control.
+Articaine causes a transient and completely reversible state of anesthesia (loss of sensation) during (dental) procedures.

+Articaine (as Cyklx) is indicated for ocular surface anesthesia prior to ocular procedures and/or intraocular injections.